 After the login attempt send the following data to the IT-Servicedesk:

 We will then link the two accounts and thus enable temporary access.

 In order to restore the images, you have to follow the next steps: 1.
 Clone Wiki Repo (in the GUI under Wiki → "Clone Repository" at the top right, then execute the command shown) 2.
 Export repo (in the GUI under Settings → General → Extensions → Export project) 3.
 Unpack the generated export 4.
 Copy and push the files and directories from the uploads folder from the export to the uploads directory of the locally cloned wiki

 5. Adjust the paths in all * .md files and make a backup at the same time:

 6. Now "push" the changed files back into the repository.
 Ignore the .bak files

 7. Check wiki in GUI

-You can log in via GitHub , as well as via the RWTH Single Sign-On, but cannot create projects/groups.
+You can then log in using both GitHub and the RWTH Single Sign-On.